ebrensi/heatflask/README.md

-# Activitis Visualization App
+# Activities Visualization App

-#### A Flask app that generates and displays a heatmap from Garmin Connect activity data.
+#### A Flask app that generates and displays leaflet visualizations from activity data.
 #### http://heatflask.herokuapp.com

 See a live demo with data at http://heatflask.herokuapp.com/demo.

+Currently it supports [Strava](https://www.strava.com) imports.
+Strava allows syncing from other activity hosting services.

+##Contributing
+If you see something you'd like to improve, go ahead and create an issue and/or make a pull request.
+Contributions welcome!

 #### License